Through our application and interview process we have compiled a list of the most frequently asked questions by students and family members.

 What does the academic component of Bear POWER look like?

-Students engage in the equivalent of 12 credits per semester through the combination of audited courses, support sessions and internships.
+Students engage through the combination of audited courses, support sessions and internships.
 They choose an “area of concentration” using person-centered planning methods.
 After completion of five semesters in the program students will get a Bear POWER certificate and walk in the graduation ceremony with their peers.

 Please review our blog post on academics.